 Alexia also developed her expertise with acting in the music industry when she appeared in the music video The Night is Still Young with female rap artist Nicki Minaj.
 This music video has also reached an extraordinary amount of views on YouTube, totaling at more than 43 million in first three months of its release.

-Along with her work in film and music videos, Alexia has also made an impression on television, turning heads as Kalu in the hit series, Aliados.
+Along with her work in theatre and music videos, Alexia has also made an impression on television, turning heads as Kalu in the hit series, Aliados.
 Since 2013, the television series has reached worldwide acclaim, and has been broadcast to more than 18 countries on the Fox Network.

 In just two seasons, Aliados has been nominated for many awards, and won the Martin Fierro Award for “Best Teen TV Show” and the Kids Choice Argentina Award for “Best National TV Show”.